 On average flights cost around £65, so it is a little more pricey than public transport, as you’d expect.
 Maybe not an option for a budget Copenhagen day trip but one to consider if you’re time-strapped.

-Taking the train from Copenhagen to Gothenburg
+Copenhagen to Gothenburg train

 Catching a train is one of the best options for a day trip from Copenhagen.